Introduction: the need for SEO measurement and reporting

 - Shallow learning curve, to a point where you barely need to explain to clients how to use the reports.

-- Ease of integration with a plethora of data sources, especially thanks to community connectors made by teams such as Supermetrics.
+- Ease of integration with a plethora of data sources, especially thanks to community connectors such as the Data Studio connectors by Supermetrics.
 For those particular use cases where a data connector isn’t developed yet, you’ll find a nimble backup in Google Sheets with all their formulas and automations.

 - Live, interactive reports that are appealing to the eye.